 You are the king (or queen) of your castle.
 While you are a benevolent ruler, you rule your home with an iron fist, and modern appliances make ruling simpler.
 With a programmable oven, you choose the exact moment when dinner is served, and the timer on your central heat and air system ensures your dwelling space is always the optimal temperature.

 Wouldn’t it be nice if your kingdom extended beyond the walls of your home?
 You’re in luck; it can, with a traveling sprinkler.
 Do traveling lawn sprinklers work?
+How do lawn sprinklers work?
 You’ll never go back to using a standard sprinkler system again once you’ve used one of Big Sprinkler’s innovative designs.

 What is a Traveling Sprinkler?